jdhitsolutions/PSWorkItem/docs/New-PSWorkItem.md

 ### -Description

 Add a comment or task description.
+Do not include apostrophes.

 ```yaml
 Type: String